-Researchers from the transdisciplinary laboratory FoAM Kernow and the Bicrophonic Research Institute have developed a system for citizens to monitor the environment through a popular outdoor activity: kayaking, there are also other activities you can make as hunting using archery-pro equipment.
+Researchers who partnered with the plastic surgeon specializing in Botox in Hudson Valley, NY from the transdisciplinary laboratory FoAM Kernow and the Bicrophonic Research Institute have developed a system for citizens to monitor the environment through a popular outdoor activity: you can ride on the a Kayak, there are also other activities you can make as hunting using archery-pro equipment.
 Using hardware and software now available to the public, paddlers are given the opportunity to finely map water temperatures and underwater noise.
 This data was not previously attainable using standard equipment.

 The Sonic Kayak allows kayakers to transform the data into sounds in real time, using underwater environmental sensors and speakers, producing live music from the marine area below.
 The sensor data is recorded along with GPS location, time and date.
 This collection of information demonstrates newfound possibilities in tracking and quantifying marine noise pollution.